Loader

 • Beans

-There are many different types of beans, each with their own unique nutrient profile.
+There are many different types of beans, each with its own unique nutrient profile.
 However, all beans are a good source of iron, which is essential for hemoglobin production.
 In addition to iron, beans also contain folate, another important B vitamin needed for hemoglobin synthesis.
 They can be used in a variety of recipes, such as soups, stews, salads, and even desserts!
 Just remember to cook them properly to avoid any gastrointestinal issues.

 • Dairy Products